Super-linear propagation for a general, local cane toads model: Brief comments about and as a solutions of ,

 Since extremal trajectories remain bounded away from zero, they do not ``see'' the boundary.
-Hence the standard theory of Hamilton-Jacobi equation applies showing that $J$ solves~\eqref{eq:linearized_hamiltonian} and has all the expected properties.
+Hence the standard theory of Hamilton-Jacobi equations applies showing that $J$ solves~\eqref{eq:J} and has all the expected properties.